arcpp/ArcPP/README.md

 Schulze, S.; Pfeiffer, F.; Garcia, B.A.; Pohlschroder, M. (2021).
 Comprehensive glycoproteomics shines new light on the complexity and extent of glycosylation in archaea.
 PLOS Biol.  https://doi.org/10.1371/journal.pbio.3001277

 **Step-by-step description of sample preparation and bioinformatic analysis:**
-Schulze, S.; Pohlschroder, M. (2021).
-Proteomic sample preparation and data analysis in line with the Archaeal Proteome. (coming soon)
+Schulze, S.; Pohlschroder, M. (2022).
+Proteomic sample preparation and data analysis in line with the Archaeal Proteome.
+Meth Mol Biol. https://doi.org/10.1007/978-1-0716-2445-6_18

 ## Download